Prompting ChatGPT in MNER: Enhanced Multimodal Named Entity Recognition with Auxiliary Refined Knowledge: Experiments

-\paragraph{Effectiveness of Multimodal Similarity Example Awareness Module} Table \ref{tab:PGIM ChatGPT} demonstrates the effectiveness of the MSEA module.
-We train the model using the dataset constructed by ChatGPT after 1, 5, and 10 in-context prompts.
-Baseline model does not contain any auxiliary knowledge. w/o MSEA represents a random choice of in-context examples.
+Table \ref{tab:PGIM ChatGPT4} demonstrates the effectiveness of the MSEA module.
+We use the auxiliary refined knowledge generated by ChatGPT after $N$ in-context prompts to construct the datasets and train the model.
+The text encoder of the Baseline model is XLM-RoBERTa$_\text{large}$, and its input is the original text that does not contain any auxiliary knowledge. w/o MSEA represents a random choice of in-context examples.
 All results are averages of training results after three random initializations.
-Obviously, the addition of auxiliary refining knowledge can significantly improve the effect of the baseline model.
-And the addition of MSEA module can further improve the quality of the results generated by ChatGPT, which reflects the effectiveness of the MSEA module.
-An appropriate number of in-context examples can further improve the quality of auxiliary refined knowledge generated by ChatGPT.
+Obviously, the addition of auxiliary refined knowledge can improve the effect of the model.
+And the addition of MSEA module can further improve the quality of the auxiliary knowledge generated by ChatGPT, which reflects the effectiveness of the MSEA module.
+An appropriate number of in-context examples can further improve the quality of auxiliary refined knowledge.
 But the number of examples is not the more the better.
 When ChatGPT is provided with an excessive number of examples, the quality of the auxiliary knowledge may deteriorate.
-One possible explanation for this phenomenon is that too many artificial examples can introduce interference to ChatGPT.
+One possible explanation for this phenomenon is that too many artificial examples introduce noise into the generation process of ChatGPT.
 As a pre-trained large language model, ChatGPT lacks genuine comprehension of the underlying logical implications in the examples.
 Consequently, an excessive number of examples may disrupt its original reasoning process.